joelguittet/mender-stm32l4a6-zephyr-example/README.md

 #### Using an other network interface

 The example is currently using a W5500 module connected to the NUCLEO-L4A6ZG evaluation board according to the device tree overlay.
 It is possible to use an other module depending of your own hardware.
 The mender-mcu-client expect to have a TCP-IP interface but it is not constraint by the physical hardware.

+#### Using an other mender instance

+The communication with the server is done using HTTPS.
+In this example the Amazon RootCA certificate is integrated and registered in the system (see `tls_credential_add` in the `src/main.c` file).
+You should adapt this if using an other mender instance than the default one.